- CWS (Old)

 A community of active citizens: people who value society as a priority when making life decisions.
 As part of the Alternative Break experience, participants will become more educated and experienced in all sides of a social issue.
 Upon return, they will be empowered to make more informed decisions and take meaningful action that supports a greater good.
 They will become contributing members of society and will weigh in on issues that impact their community.

 Alternative Breaks are service-oriented, substance-free breaks in which we volunteer with a variety of community partners in order to explore the social, cultural and political issues in that community.
 Participants work in teams during the weeks leading up to the break and work in those same teams on the break; after returning home, participants meet a few times more to reflect on their experiences.

 How do I become a student coordinator or site leader?

 After checking out the trip descriptions and becoming familiar with the Alternative Break program, fill out the application on MyCWS.
 Make sure you understand fully the responsibilities, expectations and time commitments for student coordinators and site leaders.
-Site leader and student coordinator applications are due by April 7 at noon.
+Site leader and student coordinator applications are due in the spring.
+Deadlines will be posted under important dates and information.
 Please note that students cannot hold a student coordinator position as well as a site leader position.

 How do I determine if I should be a student coordinator or a site leader?

 Student coordinators work closely with the Service Program Director and site leaders; if you have previous experience in a leadership position, experience with community engagement or outreach, or have participated in an Alternative Break before, we encourage you to apply as a student coordinator.
 If you are familiar with service or community work and possess demonstrated leadership, we encourage you to consider applying for a Site Leader position.
-If this is your first experience with service or community engagement, we recommend you apply for a participant position during the Fall 2014 semester.
+If this is your first experience with service or community engagement, we recommend you apply for a participant position.